LochStudios/GFALaunchCraft-Website/README.md

-# GFALaunchCraft-Website
+# LaunchCraft-Website
-This is the GFALauncherCraft webstie
+This is the LauncherCraft webstie

-View the launcer code [here](https://github.com/LochStudios/GFALaunchCraft)
+View the launcer code [here](https://github.com/LochStudios/LaunchCraft)